HannahKnights/sudoku/README.md

 Developing a puzzle solver for Sudoku using Ruby.

 This was one of my first introductions to more involved Object Orientated Programming through Test Driven Development.
-The exercise was to model the components required to create a progam to solve sudoku puzzels; there is a Grid class and a Cell class.
+The exercise was to model the components required to create a progam to solve sudoku puzzels.

 Although the task is not complete, the learning exercise was important.

-Run RSpec to see my thought process in action- note the failing test for
+Run RSpec to see my thought process in action:

 ~~~
 $ rspec